ajahne/essential-manager-meetings/templates/three-month-catch-up.md

 - What have you enjoyed working on?
 - What have you not enjoyed working?
 - What would you like to work on?
-- What is one thing you could improve about process/team/culture, what would it be?
+- If you could improve one thing about our processes/team/culture, what would it be?

 **Strengths** [list of 3 specific strengths, with examples]
 - 1